 The Australian tobacco industry is a subset of the global industry.
-All three tobacco companies which operate in Australia—British American Tobacco Australia, Philip Morris International (Australia) and Imperial Tobacco Australia—are wholly owned subsidiaries of their overseas parent.
-Although the Australian tobacco market is considered to be mature1 and per capita consumption is in decline, the tobacco companies remain highly profitable entities and continue to successfully operate despite the challenging regulatory environment.
-In 2009, an estimated 21 928.5 million cigarettes were sold in Australia, the equivalent of 1669 packs of 25 cigarettes per minute (this does not include roll-your-own tobacco, which has increased in consumption).1
+All three major tobacco companies which operate in Australia—British American Tobacco Australia, Philip Morris International (Australia) and Imperial Tobacco Australia—are wholly owned subsidiaries of their overseas parent.
+Although the Australian tobacco market is considered to be mature and per capita consumption is in decline, the tobacco companies remain highly profitable entities and continue to successfully operate despite the challenging regulatory environment.
+In 2015, an estimated 16,213.5 million cigarettes were sold in Australia, the equivalent of 1,234 packs of 25 cigarettes per minute (this does not include roll-your-own tobacco, which has increased in consumption).1

-Reflecting international trends, the companies operating in Australia have undergone consolidation.
-Only two of the three companies, Philip Morris International (Australia) and British American Tobacco Australia, own local manufacturing facilities.
-Brands sold by Imperial Tobacco Australia, which entered the market following the merger of WD & HO Wills and Rothmans in 1999, are marketed under licence by British American Tobacco Australia.
+As of 2016, no tobacco products are manufactured in Australia.
+Philip Morris International (Australia) closed its Australian manufacturing facility in 2014,2 and British American Tobacco Australia did so in 2015.3 Most brands sold by Imperial Tobacco Australia, which entered the market following the merger of WD & HO Wills and Rothmans in 1999, are manufactured in New Zealand.
+A smaller tobacco company, Richland Express, imports several cigarette and roll-your-own tobacco brands specifically for the Australian market.
 In addition, a small number of companies import speciality products and brands.
 Chapter 10, Sections 10.3–10.6 provide further detail on the size and composition of the Australian tobacco industry.

 1. Euromonitor International.
 Tobacco in Australia.
 London: Euromonitor International, 2015, [viewed 27 October 2016] .
 Available from: http://www.euromonitor.com/tobacco